johanbook/dotfiles/README.md

 # Johan's Dotfiles

-Using Ubuntu 18.04.3 LTS (Bionic) with the Gruvbox Theme.
+Using Arch Linux, inspired by the Gruvbox Theme.
 Here is a preview
 ![screenshot](https://raw.githubusercontent.com/johanbook/dotfiles/master/screenshot.png)

-There is a semi-finished install script in `install.sh`.
+There is a WiP install script in `install.sh`.

 ## Terminal